Complaint Resolution Process

 Procedure for bringing complaints of discrimination to the district's notice for investigation.

 Text below is from section 3.0-6.0 of the Complaints, Public: Process for Resolving ADM-P008 document.

 Level One – Written Complaint

-A written complaint must be submitted electronically using the Online Complaint Form found at the bottom of this page, or by emailing the complaint to the Office of the Superintendent, or by submitting a letter to the Office of the Superintendent.
+A written complaint must be submitted by emailing the complaint to the Office of the Superintendent, or by submitting a letter to the Office of the Superintendent.

 The written complaint must include the name and contact information for the complainant, a description of the concern, and the student’s name, if applicable.
 Optional and helpful information includes the names and contact information of witnesses, a description of efforts to resolve the concern, and suggestions for resolution.
 The complainant will receive written acknowledgment of receipt of the complaint within five days of receipt.

 A district leader for the respective school or the appropriate department supervisor will be responsible for investigating and responding to a Level One complaint.
 The superintendent may assign a different decision-maker for a Level One complaint as appropriate.

 The district leader will refer the complainant back to the school or department leader if there have not been efforts to resolve the issue informally at the school or department level.

 All formal complaints, including each concern raised, will be investigated, decided, and communicated in writing within 30 days of receipt of the complaint, unless the parties agree to extend the deadline.
 The written decision will include the reasons for the district’s decision.
 Any agreement to extend the deadline shall be in writing.

 Upon receiving the Level One decision, if the complainant wants to continue to appeal, the complainant may appeal to the superintendent.